Skip to main content

 What Are the Core Components of a Shopify-Like Platform?

-TL;DR: Building a platform like Shopify starts around $120K-$180K for an MVP and reaches $180K-$300K for a full multi-tenant platform with a theme engine and app marketplace.
+TL;DR: Building a platform like Shopify splits into an MVP scope and a full multi-tenant scope with a theme engine and app marketplace, and what separates the two is the tenant isolation model, the theme system, and how much developer API surface you expose.
 The seven core pieces are multi-tenant data isolation (PostgreSQL row-level security), a storefront engine, a merchant dashboard, checkout via Stripe Connect, a theme system, order management, and a developer API.
 Multi-tenancy alone eats 20-25% of the build.

-Statista puts global eCommerce platform revenue at $6.8 trillion in 2025, climbing roughly 9.4% a year.
+Statista puts global eCommerce platform revenue in the trillions by 2025, climbing roughly 9.4% a year.
 Anyone chasing a piece of that market ends up building the same seven components Shopify did.
 The only thing that changes is the scale, which depends on how many merchants you plan to serve.

 You're really building two products at once.
 The merchant dashboard is the back office.
 Products, orders, inventory, discount rules, the analytics that tell a shop owner how the week went.
 The customer-facing storefront is the other half.
 It paints the merchant's store in whatever theme they picked, runs checkout, and looks after what happens after the sale, things like order tracking and returns.
 Same database underneath, but their performance needs could not be more different.